andornaut/gog/README.md

 Environment variable | Description
 ---|---
 GOG_DEFAULT_REPOSITORY_NAME | The repository to use when `--repository NAME` is not specified (default: the first directory in `${HOME}/.local/share/gog`)
-GOG_HOME | The directory where gog stores its files (default: `${HOME}/.local/share/gog`)
+GOG_DO_NOT_CREATE_BACKUPS | Do not create .gog backup files GOG_HOME | The directory where gog stores its files (default: `${HOME}/.local/share/gog`) GOG_IGNORE_FILES_REGEX | Do not link repository-relative file paths that match this regular expression

 ## Developing